hexadecimal233/awesome-blog-themes/README.md

 ## Hexo themes

-> Hexo is a fast, simple & powerful blog framework. (beginners friendly)
+Hexo is a fast, simple & powerful blog framework.

+It is also known for its beginner-friendly configuration system.

 ### [anzhiyu](https://github.com/anzhiyu-c/hexo-theme-anzhiyu)